yuriy-chumak/ol/README.md

 It implements an extended subset of R5RS Scheme including, but not limited to, some of the SRFIs.
-It's tiny(42kb), embeddable and crossplatform; can run in own sandbox; provides a portable, highlevel way for calling the code written in another languages.
+It's tiny(42kb), embeddable and crossplatform; can run in own sandbox; provides a portable, highlevel way for using the code written in another languages.

-You can use Otus Lisp on Linux, Windows, Unix, Android and lot of any other operation systems with various (x86, x86_64, mips, arm, aarch64, ppc, etc.) architectures.
+You can use Otus Lisp in Linux, Windows, Unix, Android and lot of any other operation systems with various (x86, x86_64, mips, arm, aarch64, ppc, etc.) architectures.